On this page

 - Assists instructors with the design of student assignments

 - Selects books for the department and investigates the availability of and access to ejournals and other web resources.

 Due to your proximity to students and your example as a successful scholar who has completed an undergraduate degree, students in your tutorials will be influenced by the behaviour and attitudes you model.

 If you think a library instruction class will benefit the students in your tutorial, discuss it with the course instructor to make arrangements with your liaison librarian.

 You can direct students to:

-- Visit Ask Us (Reference) Desk for research assistance.
+- Ask a Librarian for research assistance.
 Consider giving a copy of the assignment to your liaison librarian, which will allow them to share their plan for assisting students with colleagues.

 - Review the SFU Library plagiarism guide, as well as complete our interactive tutorial Understanding and Avoiding Plagiarism